 SAGAL: It really does.
 And it was called - Kitler is the name.

 SAGAL: I'm going to ask you something, Joe.
-You took a secod before answering each of those questions.
-So if you had to do a play-by-play for your own thought process, what would it have been like?
+You took a second before answering each of those questions.
+So if you were to do a play-by-play for your own thought process, what would it have been like?

 BUCK: Well, here's a guy who's standing on a street in Manhattan right now listening to a roaring crowd behind three people who he's never met who are asking him questions about topics he doesn't care about.

 BUCK: And after examining his career and what could happen if he answered incorrectly, he came up, oddly enough, with the right answer every time.